syeduru123/Data-Analysis-of-Bay-Area-Housing-Market/README.md

 The locations of San Mateo, Union City and San Ramon were used to show three location of the Bay Rea.
 The Peninsula, East Bay and the Tri-Valley respectively.

 The data was sliced to separate the Price and Zestimate data by City and create 6 (Price and Zestimate x 3 Cities) separate dataframes and cleaned.
+(ProjectFinalCode.ipynb)

 Min, Mean, Max, Heatng and Cooling options and available apartment types were all variables used to compare the areas.
+(Project_Yeduru_S.ipynb)